mr-mojtaba/HTML5-Course/README.md

 # HTML5-Course
-A project to apply what I've learned about HTML5
+A repository to apply what I've learned about HTML5